+What effect does rain have on tomatoes?
+That depends on how much rain you get.
 Tomatoes are 95 percent water, with most varieties soaking up summer rains to become pump and juicy on the vine.
-Water – along with sunshine and nutrient-rich soil – is needed at every stage of the growing process.
+Water, along with sunshine and nutrient-rich soil, is needed at every stage of the growing process.
 Otherwise, tomatoes won't grow, blossom and produce fruit.
-The manner in which water is delivered, either via rain or via a controlled system, can affect tomatoes in a positive way, or can also have devastating results.
+The manner in which water is delivered, either via rain or via a controlled system, can affect how tomatoes grow in a positive way, or can also have devastating results.

 Cracking and Splitting

 A tomato's fragile skin can easily start splitting and cracking due to inconsistencies in soil moisture.
 Once a tomato starts to ripen, it forms a protective skin that helps it during harvest, but if rain is heavy during ripening time and the tomato receives too much water, that skin will crack and split.

 Laying mulch and setting up a regular watering schedule can help prevent splitting and cracking by keeping the soil moisture consistent despite irregular rain.
 You can also pick the tomatoes before they fully ripen to prevent cracking.
 They'll continue to ripen after being picked.

 You can also prevent cracking by choosing varieties that are crack resistant.
 Plum tomatoes and varieties that are small and globular tend to be more crack resistant.
 Read descriptions of tomato varieties when choosing your plants to find options that say they're crack-resistant.

 Blossom End Rot

 A tomato plant can start to rot at its blossoms, causing the blossom end of the fruit to turn brown.
 If rain has been inconsistent, your tomato plants aren't getting enough nutrition, especially calcium, because the soil is dry and not able to deliver the proper nutrients to the plant.